metno/lard/ansible/README.md

 ```

 The option inside paretheses is optional.
 The `configure.yml` file defines a default that can be overridden here.
+Note that you need to enter `yes` twice to when prompted during the `Gather facts` phase to connect to the VMs.
 The parts to do with the floating IP that belongs to the primary (ipalias) are based on this [repo](https://gitlab.met.no/ansible-roles/ipalias/-/tree/master?ref_type=heads).

 ### 3. SSH into the VMs and connect to postgres